FAQ for Advisors

 - GO Your Way students must complete a pre-application, meet with GO, and submit a final application during their proposal process.
 Only self-designed GO Your Way programs require a faculty recommendation for their application.

-- For semester options, we have about 15 SU-in GO Long programs that are strategic university partnerships in addition to over 80 other approved programs
+- For semester options, we have about 15 SU-in GO Long programs that are strategic university partnerships in addition to other approved programs.
+The list of approved GO Long programs is updated every fall to reflect any changes.
+Most programs are offered both terms, but there are some that are only 1 semester.

 - There are about 30 GO Short programs which occur during the summer and winter breaks.
 These programs rotate and are announced 9 months in advance of the term.
 In a typical year, about 13-16 programs will run during Summer break and about 3-6 programs will run during Winter break.